 The following excerpt is from the 1884 book "History of Bedford, Somerset and Fulton Counties":

-Court of Quarter Sessions
+John Fraser was a judge in the Court of Quarter Sessions

 According to the following excerpt from the 1884 book "History of Bedford, Somerset and Fulton Counties", John Fraser was appointed to serve as a Judge of the Bedford County Court of Quarter Sessions on March 11, 1771.